bit-shift-io/fido-and-kitch/README.md

 Fido and Kitch is a puzzle platformer.
 It features local couch co-op with bite sized puzzles.
 Think Lurid Land made with Flutter and Flame.

+# Install

+To install simply run:

+    ./install.sh

+This will checkout any required dependencies

 # TO debbug in VSCode